This section of the Virtual Museum now includes two sets of walks:

 The Old Malthouse (number 15) has some gorgeous dormers in its mellow roof!
 After Thomas Viner's death, it was Blakes, saddlers and harness makers, until the First World War.

 Number 16 used to be Beard's the coal merchant for over a century until 1964.
 It was conveniently sited near to the canal wharf.
 There was extensive stabling behind, through the cobble-stoned passage, no doubt much used during both the coaching and the canal periods.

-The central part of Peter Stirland Ltd used to be The Barley Mow Inn from about 1830 until it closed in 1956.
+The central part of what used to be Peter Stirland Ltd (now vacant) used to be The Barley Mow Inn from about 1830 until it closed in 1956.
 The bracket for the inn sign still remains.

 Number 20 has tripartite windows on the ground floor, and displays some interesting brickwork - rubbed, gauged brick dressings, with decorative use of blue headers including a two course band at first floor level.

 The John of Gaunt Inn is owned by the Town and Manor of Hungerford.
 Prior to about 1790 the building was Hungerford's first workhouse.
 It has also been called the Duke of Lancaster's Arms, a title held by John of Gaunt.
 It stands at what was until 1894 the northern extremity of the town, the river marking the old boundary.
 The part of Bridge Street to the north of this was the site of the mediaeval Priory of St. John (founded by 1232), and Charnham Street was part of the Domesday manor of Charlton, and was actually in Wiltshire until the boundary changes of 1894.
 The oriel window of the John of Gaunt provides an excellent view of the road in both directions.
 There is a simple but interesting bracketed porched door onto Bridge Street.